Elevin

 Usage & Dosage

-Elevin comes in strips of 21 active tablets.
-Take one tablet daily at the same time each day for 21 consecutive days, then take a seven-day tablet-free break.
-A withdrawal bleed usually occurs during the break.
-Start the next strip after the seven-day break, whether or not bleeding has finished.
+Take one tablet daily at the same time each day for 21 days, then have a seven-day tablet-free break.

 Side Effects